HSLdevcom/digitransit-ui/docs/StadtnaviExtensions.md

 All the information is drawn from a ParkAPI feed.
 Herrenberg's feed is available at: https://api.stadtnavi.de/parkapi.json

+#### OpenTripPlanner

+To add realtime parking lot information you need to [configure a ParkAPI updater](https://github.com/mfdz/OpenTripPlanner-data-container/commit/e2572ea5b526bedf0359b681f7e7391017f69db5).

+More information about the possible configuration options can be found in the [OTP documentation](https://github.com/mfdz/OpenTripPlanner/blob/master/docs/Configuration.md#configuring-real-time-updaters).

 #### Frontend

 To visualise the parking lots, an instance of [tilelive-park-api](https://github.com/stadtnavi/tilelive-park-api) needs to be added to `hsl-map-server`.

-The main code frontend resides in `DynamicParkingLots.js` and `DynamicParkingLotsPopup.js`.
+The main frontend code resides in `DynamicParkingLots.js` and `DynamicParkingLotsPopup.js`.

 If a parking lot close to being full, then a warning is shown.
 The user may decide to re-run the routing query excluding full car-parks.